Contrast-Security-OSS/docs/content/tools/extensions/AzureDevOpsExtension.md

 -->

-Integrate Contrast in your deployment workflow with the Azure DevOps extension.
+Use the the Azure DevOps extension to integrate Contrast with your deployment workflow.
 The following instructions guide you through the steps to set up and configure the extension for your Contrast instance.

 ## Before You Start